logJustin/cpapAPP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1. Prior to importing their data, users need to transfer the propietary data from their CPAP's SD card via [iMatrix](https://smart-med.com.au/imatrix-software-download-and-installation/ "iMatrix").
+1. Prior to importing their data, users need to transfer the proprietary data from their CPAP's SD card via [iMatrix](https://smart-med.com.au/imatrix-software-download-and-installation/ "iMatrix").
 2. Following installation, create a Patient Profile, import data, and find the .db file around the following path:
 ```C:\Users\{yourComputer}\Documents\iMatrix\PATIENT\000001```
 2. After locating the .db file, clone the repository to your machine and install the dependencies via `npm install`.